What is a compensation strategy?

 Attract qualified job seekers

-Boost employee morale and engagement
+Boost employee satisfaction and performance

 Reduce turnover